-What Is a Welcome Guide?
-(For Architects & Interior Designers)
+What Is a Welcome Guide For Architects & Interior Designers

-You know that feeling when a client emails you—again—asking for an update?
+You know that feeling when a client emails you - again - asking for an update?
 Or when they suddenly expect something that was never included in your scope?

-A Welcome Guide eliminates 80% of those emails before they happen.
-It tells your client exactly what to expect, when to expect it, and how you work—so you don’t have to keep repeating yourself.
+The reason is simple: they don’t know what’s happening next.
+A welcome guide template eliminates 80% of those emails before they happen.
+It tells your client exactly what to expect, when to expect it, and how you work - so you don’t have to keep repeating yourself.
+Here’s what it is, why you need one, and what to include.

 Why Every Architect & Interior Designer Needs a Welcome Guide

+Clients don’t chase you because they’re impatient.
+It's because they’re in the dark.
 They’ve handed over their time and money.
 They’ve committed.
-But now, all they can do is wait—and they have no idea what’s happening behind the scenes.
+But now, all they can do is wait - and they have no idea what’s happening behind the scenes.

 This is why they send those “just checking in” emails.
 It’s not because they don’t trust you.
 It’s because they don’t know when they’ll hear from you next.